Basic geometric and kinematic features of the Standard Cosmological Model: The second inflation and the second horizon

 \subsection{Visible and invisible parts of the universe}

-According to the theory of cosmological inflation, near the very beginning of the evolution of the universe, space exponentially expanded.
-The standard theory, as follows from (\ref{eq:farfuture}), predicts that in the future, exponential expansion of space will continue, although at a much smaller rate.
-This expansion generates a new concept --- a second horizon.
+According to the theory of cosmological inflation, near the very beginning of the evolution of the universe, space expanded exponentially.
+The standard theory, as follows from (\ref{eq:farfuture}), predicts that a positive cosmological constant causes an acceleration of space starting from a certain moment that leads to an exponential expansion, although at a much lower rate than during the first inflation.
+This new expansion generates a new concept: a second horizon.

 The equation of motion of a photon traveling to the observer (that is, to us) is $\chi=\eta_0-\eta$; therefore, the place and time of its exit are related by the equality $\chi_\e=\eta_0-\eta_\e<\eta_0$.
-So the equation of motion can be rewritten as follows: $\chi=\chi_\e+\eta_\e-\eta$.
-Therefore, the distance from the observer to the photon traveling to him is: \be l_\rs=l_\H^0a(\eta)(\chi_\e+\eta_\e-\eta). \ee The parameter $\eta$ is limited.
+So, the equation of motion can be rewritten as follows: $\chi=\chi_\e+\eta_\e-\eta$.
+Therefore, the distance from the observer to the approaching photon is \be l_\rs=l_\H^0a(\eta)(\chi_\e+\eta_\e-\eta). \ee The parameter $\eta$ is limited.
 For $t=\infty$, it is equal to $\eta_\infty=4.4514$.
-The equality of distance to zero $l_\rs=0$ is possible only if $\chi_\e+\eta_\e<\eta_\infty$; then there is another limitation on the ability to observe objects in the universe: along with the first horizon there is a second one.
+The distance can only equal zero, $l_\rs=0$, if $\chi_\e+\eta_\e<\eta_\infty$.
+Then there is another limitation on the ability to observe objects in the universe: along with the first horizon there is a second one.
+The concept of two horizons was introduced by V.\,Rindler \cite{Rindler} and discussed in a number of papers, for example, in \cite{MMC}.
+Here their kinematic characteristics are derived within the Standard model.

-The first horizon is called geometric (remember that the physical horizon is a sphere of the last scattering at $z\approx 1000$), while the second horizon can be called the kinematic or dynamic horizon.
+The first horizon is called geometric (we recall that the physical horizon is the sphere of last scattering at $z\approx 1000$), while the second horizon can be called the kinematic or dynamic horizon.
 Other names are also used, borrowed from the terminology of the theory of black holes.
-The geometric horizon is called the horizon of particles, and the kinematic horizon is called the horizon of events.
+The geometric horizon is called the particle horizon, and the kinematic horizon is called the event horizon.
+These names were introduced by Rindler.

-At an arbitrary epoch, $\eta$, the first and second horizons are determined by the equations: \be \chi_\Hor\!=\!\eta\!=\!H_0\!\intl_0^a\!\frac {\d a}{a^2H}\!=\!\eta_* I_0(x,\beta),\,\,\chi_\Horr\!=\!\eta_\infty\!-\!\eta\!=\!H_0\!\intl_a^\infty\! \frac {\d a}{a^2H}\!=\!\eta_*[I_0(\infty,\beta)\!-\!I_0(x,\beta)]. \ee
+At an arbitrary epoch, $\eta$, the first and second horizons are determined by the equations \be \chi_\Hor=\eta=H_0\intl_0^a\frac {\d a}{a^2H}=\eta_*I_0(x,\beta),\nonumber\ee \be\chi_\Horr=\eta_\infty-\eta=H_0\intl_a^\infty\frac {\d a}{a^2H}=\eta_*[I_0(\infty,\beta)-I_0(x,\beta)]. \ee